 Neither NASN nor the Publisher assumes any responsibility for any injury and/or damage to persons or property as a matter of products liability, negligence or otherwise, or from any use or operation of any methods, products, treatments, instructions or ideas contained in the material herein.
 Although all advertising material is expected to conform to ethical standards, inclusion in this publication does not constitute a guarantee or endorsement of the quality or value of such product or of the claims made of it by its manufacturer.
 While the Publisher and the Editors take great care to ensure that all information is accurate, it is recommended that readers seek independent verification of advice on drugs, treatments, interventions, or other product usage and clinical processes prior to their use.

-JOSN Authors & Readers: All disciplines that contribute to the health and well-being of students are welcome to contribute to JOSN, including but not limited to:
+JOSN Authors and Readers: All disciplines that contribute to the health and well-being of students from pre-school through high school are welcome to contribute to JOSN, including but not limited to:

 - Clinical social workers